 Platform

-Among 4 frequently-used platforms, PC (macOS/Windows), mobile terminals (iOS or Android), web and WeChat Mini Program, team 10 has made the choice.
-After analyzing each platform’s advantages and disadvantages, WeChat miniApp and mobile terminal were excluded from the list due to the small size of their adaptive devices.
-Web is also not considered.
-Using cookies may lead to serious privacy problem, while it must be used if the software is built on web.
-Besides, according to the questionnaire result, PC is more welcomed among students, our stakeholder.
-After taking into account both the functionality of these platforms and stakeholders’ opinions, PC platform is chosen.
-Another potential user group is teacher at University of Nottingham Ningbo, China.
+Among 4 frequently-used platforms, PC (macOS/Windows), mobile terminals (iOS or Android), web and WeChat Mini Program, team 10 has made a choice.
+After analysing each platform’s advantages and disadvantages, WeChat Mini Program and mobile terminal were excluded from the list due to the small size of their adaptive devices.
+The web is also not considered.
+Using cookies may lead to serious privacy problem, while it is necessary if the software is built as a web.
+Besides, according to the questionnaire result, PC is more welcomed among students, our stakeholders.
+After taking into account both the functionality of these platforms and stakeholders’ opinions, the PC platform is chosen.
+Another potential user group is a teacher at the University of Nottingham Ningbo, China.
 Besides, computers in this school all use Windows system.
-Therefore, platform is temporarily decided to be Windows.
+Therefore, the platform is temporarily decided to be Windows.

-Language
+Programming language and software framework

 Back end

 In the technical research chapter of the report, three programming languages are analysed.
 The project will contain several classes and objects for handling events and businesses which supports the service behind those events.
 JavaScript is supported well by most of the modern browsers and can cooperate smoothly with HTML and CSS.
-Whereas JavaScript is not strictly object oriented which makes it hard to write code of business part.
-C# is a commercial product supported by Microsoft, it is fully functional and has many resources to referrer to.
+Whereas JavaScript is not strictly object-oriented, which makes it hard to write code of business part.
+C# is a commercial product supported by Microsoft; it is fully functional and has many resources to referrer to.
 However, supporting Windows platform only makes this language less attractive.
 Java, as a Java Virtual Machine based language, can be parsed and run on multiple platforms efficiently.
 It is also powerful in explaining animations and reacting to user actions.
 Being an object-oriented language also makes it easy to handle different events of objects.
-Therefore, the primary decision of programming language of the back end would be Java.
+Therefore, the primary decision of the programming language of the back end would be Java.

 Front end

-The project focuses on the animation which requires a strong front-end tool.
-Although AWT, Swing and JavaFX are able to work with Java to provide a user interface, the restriction on UI design and functionalities we can apply make it less attractive.
+The project focuses on the animation, which requires a strong front-end tool.
+Although AWT, Swing and JavaFX can work with Java to provide a user interface, the restriction on UI design and functionalities make it less attractive.
 Lack of resources and support community will also make the process harder.
-Whereas HTML5 and CSS work well for designing UI freely.
-Besides, they are fully compatible with back-end programming language such as JavaScript and Java.
+In comparison, HTML5 and CSS work well for designing UI freely.
+Besides, they are fully compatible with a back-end programming language such as JavaScript and Java.
 Existing learning resources are sufficient on the Internet as well.
-Moreover, it splits front and back ends, which further specifies the division of labour of the team and improve the efficiency.
+Moreover, it splits front and back ends, which further specifies the division of labour of the team and improve efficiency.
 Therefore, the team would choose HTML and CSS as the front-end languages for the development of UI.

-IDE
+Development Tools

+Integrated Development Environment

 After technical research of IntelliJ IDEA and Eclipse, IntelliJ IDEA is selected as the ultimate development tool of this project.
-The main reasons are as follows:
+The main reasons are as follows.